Supernova-Studio/exporter-ios/README.md

 ## License

-There is no licence associated with this exporter.
-If you need to, [we absolutely encourage you](https://developers.supernova.io/building-exporters/cloning-exporters) to clone it and modify it for your purposes, so it fits the requirements of your stack.
-If you see that you have created something amazing in the process that others would benefit from, we strongly recommend you consider [publishing it back to the community](https://developers.supernova.io/building-exporters/sharing-exporters-with-others).
+This exporter is distributed under [MIT licence](./LICENCE.md).
+[We absolutely encourage you](https://developers.supernova.io/building-exporters/cloning-exporters) to clone it and modify it for your purposes, so it fits the requirements of your stack.
+If you see that you have created something amazing in the process that others would benefit from, we strongly recommend you consider [publishing it back to the community](https://developers.supernova.io/building-exporters/sharing-exporters-with-others) as well.

 ## Useful Links